Aghaz-e-safar: Concept

-The concept of Aghaz-e-Safar is reflected in its tag line “Don’t be a problem, be an example”.
-On the launch of the show, Sharmeen Obaid Chinoy was quoted as saying, “I’ve always made films that have made people feel uncomfortable.
+The concept of Aghaz-e-Safar is reflected in its tag line "Don’t be a problem, be an example".
+On the launch of the show, Sharmeen Obaid Chinoy was quoted as saying, "I’ve always made films that have made people feel uncomfortable.
 I’m hoping to make Pakistani audiences uncomfortable.
-It’s time we have these uncomfortable conversations.”
+It’s time we have these uncomfortable conversations."

 Through hard-hitting and nuanced storytelling, Aghaz-e-Safar addresses taboo topics that have long been suppressed in Pakistan.
 The content of the show is based on the plight of the common Pakistani.
-In an interview with MAG magazine Sharmeen Obaid Chinoy stated, “Pakistanis talk about politics, politics and politics, but has politics of the country ever helped the common man?”
+In an interview with MAG magazine Sharmeen Obaid Chinoy stated, "Pakistanis talk about politics, politics and politics, but has politics of the country ever helped the common man?"

 The show also includes comparisons made with other regional countries such as Bangladesh, India and Sri Lanka.
 The show aims to inspire and enlighten audiences to be their own change makers.
-The show does not only talk about issues faced by the people in Pakistan but it is also suggests solutions to those problems.
+The show does not only talk about issues faced by the people in Pakistan but it also suggests solutions to those problems.

 Development

 Aghaz-e-Safar was put together through the collaborative efforts of SOC Films, a production house run by Sharmeen Obaid Chinoy, and Aaj Television.
 Over a span of two years, the team of SOC Films travelled across Pakistan to bring engaging stories to the attention of the people of Pakistan.
 They travelled to over 25 cities and collected over 100 untold narratives.
 The stories vary from small villages to urban centres and reflect the multiplicity of Pakistan.

 The team identified 12 pressing issues faced by Pakistan then.
 Each episode of Aghaz-e-Safar explores one of these problems through firsthand narratives, in-studio interviews and expert analysis.
 The show is hosted by television personality and chairman of the Sindh Board of Film Censors, Fakhr-e-Alam.

 In addition to the television show, Aghaz-e-Safar has a robust website which serves as a platform for dialogue by creating a space that allows Pakistanis to discuss their problems comfortably.

 Sharmeen Obaid-Chinoy was inspired to venture into Pakistani television after noticing a significant lack of sensible TV in the country.
-On the launch of the show, Sharmeen Obaid Chinoy said, “For too long our television screens have been taken over by politicians talking about politics and in that I feel the stories of the people has been lost.”
+On the launch of the show, Sharmeen Obaid Chinoy said, "For too long our television screens have been taken over by politicians talking about politics and in that I feel the stories of the people has been lost."